 - eye makeup

-This condition is not contagious.
+This condition isn’t contagious.

-The symptoms of meibomianitis can be very uncomfortable and may include the following:
+The symptoms of meibomianitis can be very uncomfortable and may

 - watery eyes